GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 <br/>

 ---------------------------------------
-**<span style="color:red;font-family: 'Comic Sans MS';"><u>Recruiting:</u></span>** **I am looking for self-motivated and talented PhD students to start Fall 2021 or Spring 2022.** If you are interested in working on timely and real-world problems in the fields of cryptography, privacy, and systems, feel free to contact me!
+**<span style="color:red;font-family: 'Comic Sans MS';"><u>Recruiting:</u></span>** **I am looking for self-motivated and talented PhD students to join either this Fall 2021 or in Spring 2022.** If you are interested in working on timely and real-world problems in the fields of cryptography, privacy, and systems, feel free to contact me!

 ---------------------------------------